fivethirtyeight/data/nhl-forecasts/README.md

 -----| ---------
 season | Year of season
 date | Date of game
-playoff | Whether game was in playoffs neutral | Whether game was on a neutral site status | `post` if the game already happened; `pre` if it hasn't happened yet; `live` if it is being played at the time of data export ot | Overtime status: `OT` if the game ended in overtime, `SO` if the game ended in a shootout, blank if the game ended in regulation or if the game hasn't happened yet (will be blank for `pre` and `live` games).
+playoff | Whether game was a playoff game neutral | Whether game was played at a neutral site status | `post` if the game already happened; `pre` if it hasn't happened yet; `live` if it is being played at the time of data export ot | Overtime status: `OT` if the game ended in overtime, `SO` if the game ended in a shootout, blank if the game ended in regulation or if the game hasn't happened yet (will be blank for `pre` and `live` games).
 Games that went into multiple overtimes have the number of overtimes listed before `OT`: `2OT`, `3OT`, etc. home_team | Home team name